Mapledurham Estate was granted planning permission to replace an old turbine which

 proceeded there was the risk of flooding especially if the project over ran into

-Currently (Spring 2012) Mapledurham Turbine is the biggest operational on The River
+In Spring 2012 Mapledurham Turbine was the biggest operational on The River Thames

 It weighs 24.7 Tonnes